No Guidance: Background

-Brown and Drake have had a history of feuds dating back to 2012 over singer Rihanna, which escalated in June of that year after friends of the musicians started throwing bottles at each other in a New York City nightclub.
-In 2013 Brown even dissed Drake on Young Jeezy's song "R.I.P.
+Brown and Drake have a history of feuds dating back to 2012 over singer Rihanna, which escalated in June of that year when friends of the musicians started throwing bottles at each other in a New York City nightclub.
+In 2013, Brown even dissed Drake on Young Jeezy's song "R.I.P.
 (Remix) " by rapping "Dearly departed, I bought a plane I departed/ And if you started from the bottom, go on and come out the closet," rhyming that on the song's final verse, making a clear reference to Drake and his "Started from the Bottom" single.
-The following years the artists sporadically made offensive comments aimed at each other, expressing their hatred.
+In the following years, the artists sporadically made offensive comments aimed at each other, expressing their hatred.
 However, on October 12, 2018, Drake brought out the singer on his Aubrey & the Three Migos Tour date in Los Angeles and publicly ended their feud.
-The performance sparked rumors about a possible collaboration and Drake later teased a possible collaboration with Brown on Instagram in early 2019.
+The performance sparked rumors about a possible collaboration, and Drake later teased a collaboration with Brown on Instagram in early 2019.

-Following Brown's announcement of having collaborated with Drake on his Indigo album, snippets of the song, taken from Brown's 30th birthday party, were leaked online on May 5, 2019.
-On June 5, 2019, Brown teased the song on his social media and two days later announced that the song would be released that night.
+Following Brown's announcement of having collaborated with Drake on his Indigo album, snippets of an initial version of the song, taken from Brown's 30th birthday party, were leaked online on May 5, 2019.
+On June 5, 2019, Brown hinted at the upcoming song on his social media, and just two days later, he announced its release for that very night.
 Even before its release, various news outlets called the song a contender for 2019's "Song of the Summer".

-Drake, when discussing his reconciliation with Brown during a Tidal interview, talked about the making of the song, saying: “We’ve come together before and tried to link and make music and we were always kind of forcing it”, and after finally ending their beef in 2018 they found it more natural to work together.
+Drake, when discussing his reconciliation with Brown during a Tidal interview, talked about the making of the song, saying: “We’ve come together before and tried to link and make music and we were always kind of forcing it”, and after finally resolving their beef in 2018, they found it more natural to work together.
 Drake stated: "I just always had a lot of admiration for his talent and I think finally he gave me the mutual respect and admiration by allowing me to take the lead on the song".

 Composition

 "No Guidance" is a mid-tempo R&B song.
 It was written by Brown, Drake, Velous and Nija Charles, while the production was handled by Vinylz, J-Louis, 40 and Teddy Walton.
 Its production contains an uncredited vocal sample of "Before I Die", written and performed by Che Ecru.
-In the song the two artists express to a woman their intention of establishing a life-changing love relationship with her, but also manifesting paranoia caused by respective mistakes that led to the end of their previous failed relationships.
+In the song, the two artists express their intention to establish a life-changing love relationship with a woman, while also revealing the paranoia stemming from their respective mistakes that led to the end of their previous failed relationships.